martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/natural-numbers-type.lagda.md

 ## The induction principle for ℕ

-In logical terms, one can see immediately what the type of `ℕ-elim` is: it is simply the [principle of induction on natural numbers](https://en.wikipedia.org/wiki/Mathematical_induction), which say that in order to show that a property `A` holds for all natural numbers, it is enough to show that `A 0` holds (this is called the base case), and that if `A k` holds then so does `A (suc k)` (this is called the induction step).
+In logical terms, one can see immediately what the type of `ℕ-elim` is: it is simply the [principle of induction on natural numbers](https://en.wikipedia.org/wiki/Mathematical_induction), which says that in order to show that a property `A` holds for all natural numbers, it is enough to show that `A 0` holds (this is called the base case), and that if `A k` holds then so does `A (suc k)` (this is called the induction step).
 In Agda, in practice, we don't explicitly use this induction principle, but instead write definition recursively, just as we defined the above function `h` recursively.

 ## Addition and multiplication